banner best browser raspberry pi - thomas dyan / raspberrytips

 On paper, it’s a good choice as it includes the same features as on PC, but it’s not really usable.
 And if you have 20 extensions on your PC and enable the synchronization, it will probably be worse.

 Overall, Firefox is a good choice if you use it on PC, and want to sync your passwords and bookmarks.
-But don’t expect great performances with it on Raspberry Pi, and try to limit the number of extensions.
+But don’t expect great performance with it on Raspberry Pi, and try to limit the number of extensions.

-Pros & cons
+Pros & Cons

-Same interface as on PC. |
+• Same interface as on PC

 Installation